airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-sync-history.md

     Sync History displays the sync status or [reset](https://docs.airbyte.com/operator-guides/reset/) status.
 The sync status is defined as:

-    - Succeeded: 100% of the data has been extracted and loaded to the destination
+    - **Succeeded**: 100% of the data has been extracted and loaded to the destination
-    - Partially Succeeded: a subset of the data has been loaded to the destination
+    - **Partially Succeeded**: a subset of the data has been loaded to the destination
-    - Failed: none of the data has been loaded to the destination
+    - **Failed**: none of the data has been loaded to the destination
-    - Cancelled: the sync was cancelled manually before finishing
+    - **Cancelled**: the sync was cancelled manually before finishing
-    - Running: the sync is currently running
+    - **Running**: the sync is currently running

     :::note
     In the event of a failure, Airbyte will make several attempts to sync your data before waiting for the next sync to retry.
 The latest rules can be read about [here](../../understanding-airbyte/jobs.md#retry-rules).